[Opinion] Georgia needs EU membership — despite its government

 She soon implemented "audit" and "reorganisation" initiatives, which invariably led to a cancellation of research funding for staff whose political opinions diverged from the party line.
 Staff at esteemed cultural institutions were required to reapply for their positions.

-Hostile 'interviews/
+Hostile 'interviews'

 This included often hostile interviews where they were grilled on their affiliations with opposition politicians or former government officials.
 One museum employee likened this experience to an "interrogation in a penal colony."
 Even their social media accounts were scrutinized for signs of political differences.